Denver Paternity Lawyer

 - The father executes and signs a voluntary written acknowledgment of paternity, which is filed with the Department of Health and not disputed by the mother

 A couple can voluntarily execute a joint Acknowledgement of Paternity that establishes paternity.
 This document becomes legally binding after 60 days have passed.
-However, as a Denver paternity attorney can explain, the Acknowledgement alone doesn’t establish child support or a parenting time schedule.
+However, as an attorney can explain, the Acknowledgement alone doesn’t establish child support or a parenting time schedule.
 A court order is required to create these rights and obligations.
 In general, an individual who is determined to be the father through judicial proceedings or who acknowledges paternity may have to pay back support from the child’s birth onward and also contribute to the child’s birthing costs.
 If there is a dispute over paternity, a court typically requires DNA testing or other reliable genetic testing.

 Child Support & Paternity Cases